-Looking at a potential hire’s Facebook profile, or trying to find them on Instagram, might seem like a smart way to determine if they are the right fit for your organization — But think again.
-Employers open themselves up to major legal risks by discovering protected characteristics or information when perusing candidates’ social media profiles.
+More people than ever before are using social media platforms such as Facebook, Twitter, LinkedIn, Instagram, Tik Tok, and many others to post personal information – whether it be content, videos, or pictures – about their lives and family.
+Looking at a potential hire’s Facebook profile, or trying to find them on Instagram, might seem like a smart way to determine if they are the right fit for your organization – but think again.
+Employers open themselves up to major legal risks by discovering protected characteristics or information when perusing candidates’ social media accounts.
 While some state laws prohibit adverse action based on off-duty conduct, except under narrow circumstances, there is reason for employers to have legitimate concerns poking around at profiles.